-- 1. A half way line divides the rink into two zones of play for each team, defensive and attacking. - 2.
+- 1. A half way line divides the rink into two zones of play for each team, defensive and attacking, with the corresponding times of possession of the ball, as per they are in one zone or in the other zone. - 2.
 Defensive zone.
 Time of possession of the ball and corresponding control. - a.
 When a team takes possession of the ball in its defensive zone, it has ten (10) seconds to get it into its attacking zone.
 The counting of this time begins when the player controls or has the possibility to control the ball. - b.
 The team can return the ball to their defensive zone, they then have five (5) seconds to return the ball to their attacking zone.
 The counting of this time begins when the ball crosses the half way line. - 3.
 Attacking area.
 Time of possession of the ball and corresponding control. - a.
 The teams have a maximum time of forty-five (45) seconds of play to finish their attacks, with the aim of scoring a goal.
 This time will be controlled by electronic displays.
-If these are not available, the main referees must count the time.
+If these are not available, the main referees must count the time. - b.

-- b.
 The time of possession is only reset when: - 1) The team that had possession is given a direct free hit or a penalty. - 2) The ball touches one of the posts or crossbar of the opponent's goal or is touched by the goalkeeper. - 3) Possession clearly changes to the other team. - 4) After executing a faceoff.